drozzy/Information-Systems-Architecture-Meetup/README.md

 ## Ideas Suggestions and Scheduled

 Please open an issue if you'd like to present or want to hear on a particular subject.

+## Credit

+Idea of using github as a tracker for a meetup shamelessly stolen from [Elixir Ottawa Meetup](https://github.com/ElixirOttawaMeetup).